#MacronLeaks: How Phishing and Forgery Created a Globally Trending Hashtag

-In the final days of the French presidential election in 2017, an anonymous individual instigated a campaign to discredit President Emmanuel Macron by dropping allegedly leaked emails on 4chan’s “Politically Incorrect” board, claiming they proved Macron was guilty of tax evasion.
-Campaign participants spread the mix of real and forged documents across the social and open web, along with critical memes.
-A legal media blackout stopped the French press from reporting on the documents.
+In the final days of the French presidential election in 2017, an anonymous instigated a campaign to discredit President Emmanuel Macron by dropping allegedly leaked emails on 4chan’s “Politically Incorrect” board, claiming they proved Macron was guilty of tax evasion.
+Campaign participants spread the mix of real and forged documents across the social and , along with critical .
+A legal stopped the French press from reporting on the documents.
 International press reported on the “leak” and debunked the claims of tax evasion, and partisan, right-wing international press published articles critical of Macron.
-Macron’s campaign was forced to address the documents, but the media manipulation failed in its goal of costing Macron the election.
+Macron’s campaign was forced to address the documents, but the failed in its goal of costing Macron the election.

 STAGE 1: Manipulation Campaign Planning and Origins

 During the 2017 French presidential election, which pitted incumbent President Emmanuel Macron against the far-right politician Marine Le Pen, a concerted effort was made to damage Macron using falsified and leaked documents.
-On May 3, 2017, four days before the final scheduled vote in the election, an anonymous 4chan /pol/ poster muddied the waters by posting a series of links and instructions titled Documents proving Macron’s secret tax evasion.1 The links were to nine gigabytes of files allegedly obtained via a phishing scam from the digital archives of Macron’s email indicating lax security practices on the campaign’s behalf.
+On May 3, 2017, four days before the final scheduled vote in the election, an anonymous /pol/ user posted a series of links and instructions titled Documents proving Macron’s secret tax evasion.1 The links were to nine gigabytes of files allegedly obtained via a phishing scam from the digital archives of Macron’s email indicating lax security practices on the campaign’s behalf.
 This data, containing items such as email archives, spreadsheets, and bank transfer records, was a mix of genuine content (e.g., standard emails) and forged information (e.g., documents purporting to show evidence of offshore bank accounts).2

 As comments on these posts grew, so did a call to troll Macron and swarm the documents.
 One user on 4chan posted, “See what you can do with this, anon.
 Let's get grinding.
 If we can get #MacronCacheCash trending in France for the debates tonight, it might discourage French voters from voting Macron.”3 A wider set of users then executed a coordinated campaign to spread the leaked documents far and wide on social media in an attempt to game the trending algorithm.
 “Send it to non French journalists, spam it on Twitter,” posted another user.4